UsabilityEngineering/ux-portfolio-Eddieprestegui/j01/README.md

 # Making a 3D Design
 So today I will be creating a 3D design using [Blender](https://www.blender.org).
 Blender is a powerful open-source (FREE!!!) computer software used for 3D effects, animation, visual effects, and pretty much anything you can think of.
 Learning Blender can be a bit frustrating at first, but if you continue to practice your skills it's **learnability** (especially key commands) helps speed up the workflow.

+*Disclaimer* I am using a mac so some key commands may not translate accordingly with other operating systems.

 The two main workspace features I will be using are the [layout](https://docs.blender.org/manual/en/latest/interface/window_system/workspaces.html) and [shading](https://docs.blender.org/manual/en/latest/interface/window_system/workspaces.html) features.
 When we open a new project we will see a default screen with three objects: a cube, a camera, and a light.
 For now, I’ll just delete the cube and light by selecting the cube and *shift-clicking* the light and then *pressing x* and click on *delete*.
 With just the camera left we can take a break and observe Blender’s **visual mapping**, we can distinguish what each feature may do by how it looks.
 The icons help a lot, you could almost predict what it could do based on how it appears.
 The main components are in the middle, and the edit options are on the right and left side, it's pretty obvious that we are using the middle part as the main focus area.